How Much Does a Website Really Cost in 2022?

 10 Questions to ask your web designer

 Communication is the key to making the web design process as streamlined as possible.
-You need to know exactly what you’re getting from your web designer, and they, in turn, should know exactly what you expect of them.
+You need to know exactly what you’re getting from your web designer, and they in turn should know exactly what you expect of them.
 With this in mind, we’ve put together a few questions to ask your designer:

 1. Do you arrange buying the domain name and hosting for the site, and is this included in your quote?